camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 Note that the supported options can differ between versions of the script engine.

 You can set system properties either programmatically through `System.setProperty(parameter, value)` or as JVM arguments, for example upon application start on command line via `-Dparameter=value`.
-Most application servers like Wildfly, Tomcat, Websphere, and Weblogic support providing JVM arguments via environment variables `JAVA_OPTS` or `JAVA_OPTIONS`.
+Most application servers like Wildfly and Tomcat support providing JVM arguments via environment variables `JAVA_OPTS` or `JAVA_OPTIONS`.
 Consult your application server's documentation to learn how to pass on JVM arguments.
 Camunda Run supports setting JVM arguments via the `JAVA_OPTS` environment variable as well.